Can I Eat Expired Ginger Paste Commercially Packaged Unopened?

 Expert Source

-"According to EFSA guidelines, commercially packaged unopened ginger paste should be stored in a cool, dry place away from direct sunlight and used within the expiration date indicated on the packaging for optimal food safety."
+"According to USDA guidelines, commercially packaged unopened ginger paste should be stored in a cool, dry place away from direct sunlight and used within the expiration date on the package for optimal quality and safety."

 ✅Fresh Ginger Paste Commercially Packaged Unopened